(CNN) -- Here's a look at what you need to know about Tibet, which is often called "the roof of the world."

-March 2009 - Near the one year anniversary of the riots and 50th anniversary of the failed Tibetan uprising, a monk sets himself on fire in Sichuan Province.
+March 2009 - Near the first anniversary of the riots and 50th anniversary of the failed Tibetan uprising, a monk sets himself on fire in Sichuan Province.
 He is shot at by police according to human rights groups.
 State media claim the monk was transported to a hospital as soon as the flames were extinguished.
 Foreign tourists are banned from Tibet during March.

 March 2010 - A government chosen, approved and groomed Panchen Lama, successor to the Dalai Lama, is appointed by the Chinese government.
 The Panchen Lama chosen by the Dalia Lama is denounced by Beijing as invalid as he was not chosen according to tradition.